Page contents

 Columns...

 Tasks may depend on each other for their execution order.
-This can be indicated by dependencies between tasks.
-There are different types of dependency, see table below.
+This can be indicated with dependencies between tasks by referring to the IDs of the predecessors in the task column Predecessors.
+There are different types of dependency, which are placed behind the ID, see table below.

 Tasks can be linked with the control key (Mac: meta key) and mouse click.
-Select the rows of one or more predecessors and then with Ctrl + mouse click the successor.
-The selected tasks are now FS linked with the successor.
-The result is visible in the Predecessors column where the link type can be altered.
-Unlinking is done in the same way as linking.
-The existing link will now be removed.
+Select the rows of one or more predecessors and then with Ctrl + Mouse click the successor.
+The predecessor(s) are linked with their ID in the Predecessors column at the successor.
+The link type is absent and FS by default, but another type can be added.
+Unlinking is done in the same way as linking, an existing link will be removed.

 Each dependency can be adjusted by adding lag or lead time.
 Lag time introduces delay between the linked tasks, lead time introduces overlap between linked tasks.
 The lag/lead time is put after the dependency, where positive time is lag and negative time is lead.